nyc-dragonflies-2015/NYCapable/README.md

 #NYCapable
-NYCapable is a project designed to make it easier for commuters to find the closest wheelchair-accessible MTA station.
+NYCapable is a project designed to help commuters find the closest wheelchair-accessible MTA stations.
 We hope that it will help an underserved population of the city quickly navigate the MTA system.
 This app provides directions to the 5 closest accessible subway stations from any given location with the exact location of ADA-compliant entrances and elevators.
 Future features include directions to and from any location and full, real-time status updates.

 You can find the current version on Heroku [here](https://nycapable.herokuapp.com/).
-We believe that this project is just the beginning, and we'd love for you to contribute in a project that can help open up the transit system to everyone.
+We believe that this project is just the beginning, and we'd love for you to contribute to a project that opens up the transit system to everyone.

 ###The NYCapable Team